 - ME Mechanical Course Sequence Chart Fall 2015 - Spring 2016

 - ME Nuclear Track Course Sequence Fall 2015 - Spring 2016

 Visit the VCU Courses website for up-to-date course descriptions.

 Students enrolled in the B.S. program in the Department of Mechanical and Nuclear Engineering are required to meet regularly with an academic advisor.

 Ms. Chavonn Reed serves as the MNE academic advisor.
 To make an appointment with Ms. Reed or see her availability, go to VCU eServices.

 For documents to help you track your progress on your way to graduation, visit the Forms page of this website.

-Students pursuing a B.S. in Mechanical Engineering (and the optional nuclear engineering concentration) are required to complete an internship during their time as students in our undergraduate program.
+Students pursuing a B.S. in Mechanical Engineering or a B.S. in Mechanical Engineering with a Nuclear Engineering Concentration are required to complete an approved internship or cooperative (co-op) experience during their time as students in our undergraduate program.
 To learn more about open opportunities, visit HireVCURams.
 After receiving an internship offer, all students are required to report their internship for approval.
-Click here for more information on the internship approval process.
+Click here for more information on the internship/co-op approval process.

 Career advising is available through the School of Engineering Office of Career Services.